dheera123/embedded_system/readme.md

-# A guide for project on raspberry pi developement board
+# A Guide for Project on Raspberry pi Developement board

 ### what is raspberry pi-